bennylope/django-common-projects/README.rst

 for a project secret key.

 There should be a multilingual option (or a "one language" or English option).
+This should include utilites for easy translation.

+It should also include templates or easy configuration for app deployment services, e.g. Gondor, ep.io, Heroku, etc.

 Influences
 ==========

 * Pinax
+* Zachary Voase's Django project conventions
 * Audrey Roy's django-handstand project
 * Read the Docs
-* Zachary Voase's Django project conventions